 - Start of a miscarriage

-If you have spotting or bleeding after periods, you may want to consult with a doctor at USA Fibroid Centers as soon as possible to get a proper diagnosis and determine if fibroids could be causing it.
+If you have spotting or bleeding after periods, you may want to consult a doctor at USA Fibroid Centers to get a proper diagnosis and determine if fibroids could be causing it.

 Is it Normal to Have Spotting After My Period?

 When women ovulate, they may bleed slightly or spot after their period.
-It may be due to a temporary decline in estrogen levels that occurs between 10 and 14 days before their period.
+It may be due to a temporary decline in estrogen levels between 10 and 14 days before their period.
 Blood spotting after a menstrual cycle, especially if you’ve already had a period, may occur if the uterus didn’t flush its inner lining entirely.

 It’s possible to see a spot or two of blood between menstrual cycles.
-If your menstrual cycle seems to be changing, you may want to consult with a doctor at USA Fibroid Centers, because it may indicate something more serious, such as fibroids, is going on.
+If your menstrual cycle seems to be changing, you may want to consult a doctor at USA Fibroid Centers because it may indicate something more serious, such as fibroids, is the reason.

 If you have fibroids or an endometrial polyp within the uterus, it may cause bleeding between menstrual cycles.
-An ultrasound is able to determine if this is the reason you might be spotting.
-A polyp is a small, abnormal growth of tissue that can develop in many places, such as the cervix or uterus.
-Most polyps are non cancerous or benign.
+An ultrasound can determine if this is the reason you might be spotting.
+A polyp is a small, abnormal tissue growth that can develop in many places, such as the cervix or uterus.
+Most polyps are non-cancerous or benign.

-Additionally, sexually transmitted infections (STIs) such as chlamydia or gonorrhea can affect the cervix and cause blood spotting after menstruation has ended.
+Additionally, sexually transmitted infections (STIs) such as chlamydia or gonorrhea can affect the cervix and cause blood spotting after menstruation.

 When a woman has light bleeding, it may mean any of the following: